 It’s not uncommon when working for a larger organization for there to be a feeling of distance between an individual’s work and the overall success of the company.
 Incentive stock options help to create a feeling of ownership, pride, and proximity to the company’s success.
 This feeling of ownership in the company, and the prospect of increased income, often improves employee retention, morale, and employee satisfaction.
 Your efforts to help the company succeed are rewarded tangibly through the value of incentive stock options.

-Advantage 8: Managing Cash Flow Required to Cover the Cost of the Alternative Minimum Tax
+You Can Manage the Cash Flow Required to Cover the Cost of the Alternative Minimum Tax

 As we discussed, exercising your incentive stock options may trigger an AMT liability, which can cause a cash flow shortage at tax time.
 A way to manage this issue is to focus on your cash flow by exercising your options and strategically holding the shares, selling them when cash is needed to pay the additional AMT costs.
 This approach is called AMT balancing.